National ID OCR API for Go: Raw HTTP for Maximum Control

 Enterprise-Grade Extraction with StructOCR

 StructOCR bypasses the limitations of generic OCR.
-Our API is powered by pre-trained Deep Learning models specifically architected for identity documents.
+Our id parsing api is powered by pre-trained Deep Learning models specifically architected for identity documents.
 Upon receiving an image, our system performs automatic pre-processing, including deskewing, denoising, and glare removal.
 This normalized image is then processed by our specialized models which locate and extract specific data fields—not just raw text lines.
-Unlike Tesseract's raw text dump, we deliver a standardized JSON output with validated fields (e.g., `date_of_birth`), eliminating the need for complex post-processing logic on your end.
+Unlike Tesseract's raw text dump, we deliver a standardized JSON output with validated fields (e.g., `date_of_birth`), eliminating the need for complex post-processing logic on your end, and ensuring adherence to standards like the 14 digits structure where applicable.

 Production Use Cases